EuphoricVortex/euphoricvortex.github.io/_games/fluffymadness.md

 #ios_link: //insert.ios.link.here/
 unreleased: true
 ---
-Become the best store owner of the world by pleasing an endless wave of mad customers.
+Become the best store seller of the world by pleasing an endless wave of mad customers.

 Luckily, you have an unlimited inventory of fluffy pet monsters to satisfy their needs!